MelArgn/Python-for-Data-Analysis/README.md

 This project demonstrates proficiency in data analysis, visualization, and Python programming, providing insights into loan risk assessment and borrower characteristics for LendingClub.

-Code for project 3: Code for project 2: loan_analysis_script.py
+Code for project 3: loan_analysis_script.py